JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

  retrieve and pick up a specific LEGO brick from a pile to assist LEGO assembling operations.

   Tools to be used :
-  - Python as the programming language,
+  - Python as the programming language
-  - NumPy and OpenCV to support image processing and computer vision,
+  - NumPy and OpenCV to support image processing and computer vision
-  - Ultralytics YOLO as object detection models,
+  - Ultralytics YOLO as object detection models
-  - NVIDIA Jetson Developer Kits for Edge AI computing,
+  - NVIDIA Jetson Developer Kits for Edge AI computing
-  - webcam as the optical imagery sensor,
+  - webcam as the optical imagery sensor
-  - ROS2 for robot arm control and simulation, as well as
+  - ROS2 for robot arm control and simulation
-  - Trossenrobotics WidowX 250 S robotic arm as prototype testing platform,
+  - Trossenrobotics WidowX 250 S robotic arm as prototype testing platform
   - Mendeley Desktop to manage research, create bibliographies, and insert in-text citations into Word